 Working closely with his or her advisory committee, at the beginning of his or her second year of study, the student will prepare a reading list of 30 works.
 As soon as is feasible, the student will turn in an annotated bibliography of this reading list to his or her committee.
 Before the end of his or her third year of study, the student will take a one-day written examination, prepared by the committee, focusing on ideas and concepts represented by the student's reading list and annotations.
 After the student has passed the written exam, the advisory committee will conduct an oral exam, not to last more than an hour and a half.

-An MFA candidate must be enrolled full-time (minimum nine credits per semester), except during the last semester of study, when he or she will be expected to complete a thesis: a book-length work of fiction or poetry of publishable quality, written and revised over the course of the student's studies.
-Once the committee is constituted, the student's advisory committee will approve a thesis prospectus, and the student will draft the thesis under the committee's supervision.
-Before the end of the third year of study (by which time the student shall have registered for/completed 13 credits of thesis study) students will present a polished draft of the thesis to their committee for review, then (shortly after completing the Comprehensive Examination) defend the completed thesis before the full committee.
+During their last semester of study, an MFA candidate must complete and defend a thesis: a book-length work of fiction or poetry of publishable quality, written and revised over the course of the student's studies.
+The student will plan and draft the thesis under the supervision of their thesis committee and chair.
+Before the end of the third year of study (by which time the student shall have registered for/completed 13 credits of thesis study), students will present a polished draft of the thesis to their committee for review, then (shortly after completing the Comprehensive Examination) defend the completed thesis before the full committee.
 The committee will then vote according to Department of English bylaws whether to confer the MFA degree.